YELLOWSTONE VOLCANO OBSERVATORY MONTHLY UPDATE

-During September 2021, the University of Utah Seismograph Stations, responsible for the operation and analysis of the Yellowstone Seismic Network, located 283 earthquakes in the Yellowstone National Park region.
-The largest event of the past month was a minor earthquake of magnitude 3.2 located 15.6 miles south of Old Faithful, Yellowstone National Park on January 5 at 11:19 AM MST.
+During January 2023, the University of Utah Seismograph Stations, responsible for the operation and analysis of the Yellowstone Seismic Network, located 75 earthquakes in the Yellowstone National Park region.
+The largest event of the month was a minor earthquake of magnitude 2.5 located about 19 miles south-southeast of West Thumb in Yellowstone National Park on January 5 at 11:19 AM MST.
 This event was part of a small swarm of 11 earthquakes that occurred during January 5–6.

 Earthquake sequences like these are common and account for roughly 50% of the total seismicity in the Yellowstone region.

 Yellowstone earthquake activity is currently at background levels.